two minute review

 While its secret sauce is the soothing sounds that come from the speaker on the back when you wake up, the reason the Mudita Harmony will make a good bed companion for some is its E Ink screen.
 Just check out your best sleep tracker if you don’t believe it will improve your sleep quality.

 Digital alarm clocks whose LED displays leak light into the room have long been ready for an upgrade, and it’s a problem that hasn’t been fully resolved by the advent of OLED displays.
-Mudita Harmony tries to resolve this at once by completely shutting down at night.
+Mudita Harmony tries to solve this in one fell swoop by completely shutting down at night.
 This solution works fine, but if you want to check the time in bed, you’ll need to activate the E Ink display – and even at the lowest brightness setting we found it a little alarming.[eforanupgradeandit’saproblemnotentirelysolvedbytheadventofOLEDdisplaysTheMuditaHarmonytririestosolvethatatastrokebyswitchingoffcompletelyatnightThatsolutionworkswellbutifyoudowanttocheckthetimewhileinbedyouhavetoactivatetheEInkdisplay–andevenonitslowestbrightnesssettingwefounditslightlyerralarming[eforanupgradeandit’saproblemnotentirelysolvedbytheadventofOLEDdisplaysTheMuditaHarmonytriestosolvethatatastrokebyswitchingoffcompletelyatnightThatsolutionworkswellbutifyoudowanttocheckthetimewhileinbedyouhavetoactivatetheEInkdisplay–andevenonitslowestbrightnesssettingwefounditslightlyerralarming

 So while it doesn’t leak light at night, it’s not the perfect alarm clock for light sleepers.
 Overall it’s impressive, easy to use and live with – with its particularly impressive user interface – but we can’t help but think what the Mudita Harmony could do with a much lower minimum brightness setting.